zalando/zalando.github.io/_posts/2018-11-26-postgres-operator.md

 ## Want to delve in ?

 If you want to know more, check out [our talks](https://github.com/zalando-incubator/postgres-operator/blob/master/docs/index.md#talks) for a deeper technical perspective on what we are doing.
-For those of you who are willing to obtain hands-on experience with the hot technologies such as Postgresql, Kubernetes, or golang in the thriving open-source environment, we prepared a list of [good first issues](https://github.com/zalando-incubator/postgres-operator/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).
+For those of you who are willing to obtain hands-on experience with the hot technologies such as Postgres, Kubernetes, or golang in the thriving open-source environment, we prepared a list of [good first issues](https://github.com/zalando-incubator/postgres-operator/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).
 Finally, we [are always looking](https://jobs.zalando.com/jobs/570376-senior-database-engineer-postgresql/) for new team members who are eager to work with us full-time on the Zalando database infrastructure.